 Board of Directors

-Willa Rose – President
+Willa Rose – President and Chief Executive Officer

 In 2003, Willa was gifted a free horse/pony.
 "What am I going to do with this horse?
 I'm down to only one horse, and I kind of like that", she said.
 Looking up to the sky with that question, and ready to have the answer fall into her open hands, she had a vision of helping young victimized girls regain their self-esteem with some horse time.
 She closed her hands to capture that vision and went for it.
 She already had 2 years experience working with a charity for victimized women and children, and witnessed the hardships facing survivors of domestic violence and sexual abuse.
 Believing that nature heals, and wanting to give back, she decided to give it a go.